legacysurvey/legacysurvey/pages/dr7/catalogs.rst

 ``flux_ivar_w2``                      float32      1/nanomaggies\ |sup2| Inverse variance of FLUX_W2
 ``flux_ivar_w3``                      float32      1/nanomaggies\ |sup2| Inverse variance of FLUX_W3
 ``flux_ivar_w4``                      float32      1/nanomaggies\ |sup2| Inverse variance of FLUX_W4
+``fiberflux_g``                       float32      nanomaggies           Predicted :math:`g`-band flux within a fiber from this object in 1 arcsec Gaussian seeing
+``fiberflux_r``                       float32      nanomaggies           Predicted :math:`r`-band flux within a fiber from this object in 1 arcsec Gaussian seeing
+``fiberflux_z``                       float32      nanomaggies           Predicted :math:`z`-band flux within a fiber from this object in 1 arcsec Gaussian seeing
+``fibertotflux_g``                    float32      nanomaggies           Predicted :math:`g`-band flux within a fiber from all sources at this location in 1 arcsec Gaussian seeing
+``fibertotflux_r``                    float32      nanomaggies           Predicted :math:`r`-band flux within a fiber from all sources at this location in 1 arcsec Gaussian seeing
+``fibertotflux_z``                    float32      nanomaggies           Predicted :math:`z`-band flux within a fiber from all sources at this location in 1 arcsec Gaussian seeing
 ``apflux_g``		              float32[8]   nanomaggies           aperture fluxes on the co-added images in apertures of radius [0.5,0.75,1.0,1.5,2.0,3.5,5.0,7.0] arcsec in :math:`g`
 ``apflux_r``		              float32[8]   nanomaggies           aperture fluxes on the co-added images in apertures of radius [0.5,0.75,1.0,1.5,2.0,3.5,5.0,7.0] arcsec in :math:`r`
 ``apflux_z``    	              float32[8]   nanomaggies	         aperture fluxes on the co-added images in apertures of radius [0.5,0.75,1.0,1.5,2.0,3.5,5.0,7.0] arcsec in :math:`z`